-On the following pages are appendices with more detailed information and sample technical sessions designed to work within the guidelines of this document.
+On the following pages are appendices with information that is more detailed and sample technical sessions designed to work within the guidelines of this document.
 We encourage our soccer organizations to tailor to your needs as appropriate and share with each other to support soccer activity for your organizations.